YMGong/Reference_python/README.md

 deleted or modified, or that the bibliography entry is genuinely not cited.

+<ins>For this type of comment, try to find out if an in-text citation corresponding to the bibliography really cannot be found in the text.
+If yes, delete the comment.
+Otherwise, delete the bibliography through the Zotero add-on.</ins>

 #### "This bibliography entry duplicates another entry in the reference list and matches the same Zotero item."

 The same normalized bibliography entry appears more than once and both copies match the same Zotero item key.
 The later occurrence receives the comment.

+<ins>For this type of comment, try to find out if it is true.
+If not true, delete the comment.
+Otherwise, delete the duplication through the Zotero add-on.</ins>

 #### "This bibliography entry has the same title as another entry but matches a different Zotero item."